 The DYSA shall:

-(1) Provide annually to the Federation, copies of its articles of incorporation, bylaws and other governing documents;
+- Provide annually to the Federation, copies of its articles incorporation, bylaws and other governing documents;

-(2) Submit changes to those documents to the USSF for approval not later than 90 days after adoption; and
+- Submit changes to those documents to the USSF for approval no later than 90 days after adoption and;

-(3) Upon reasonable request, make copies of those documents available to DYSA members.
+- Upon reasonable request, make copies of those documents available to DYSA members

 If, for any reason, the Association intends to dissolve, the Federation shall be notified immediately.
-The Association may be dissolved at any time by written consent of no less than two-thirds vote of the total votes of members eligible to vote at a duly constituted meeting, in accordance with Article Seventh of the Articles of Incorporation.
+The Association may be dissolved at any time by written consent of no less than two-thirds vote of the total votes of members eligible to vote at a duly constituted meeting.